Natalia Sokol: Legal disputes

 In 2012 Natalia together with other leaders of Voina was announced as an associated curator of Berlin Biennale.

-On April 28, 2015, Natalia Sokol announced in Switzerland, on occasion of a public event in Zürich, to ask for political asylum, claiming that her husband and her children aged four and six are still in Russia.
+On April 28, 2015, Natalia Sokol while speaking at a public event in Zurich, asked for political asylum, claiming that her husband and her children aged four and six were still in Russia.

-She managed to arrive in Switzerland on the ninth month of her third pregnancy.
-However, Natalia came separately.
-Her two kids, Kasper (6 years) and Mama (3 years), as well as her husband, co-founder of Voina Oleg Vorotnikov, are unable to join her to come here legally, due to the fact that they still live without documents.
-Oleg Vorotnikov is among wanted persons in the Interpol list since November 2011.
+Natalia arrived in Switzerland while nine months pregnant with her third child, separated from her husband and co-founder of Voina, Oleg Vorotnikov, and their two children, Kasper (then 6 years old) and Mama (then 3 years).
+Vorotnikov and their children were unable to legally join Sokol at the time, as they were legally undocumented.
+As of November 2011, Oleg Vorotnikov is wanted by Interpol.

-March 20, 2016, Natalia Sokol, Oleg Vorotnikov and their three children Kasper, Mama, and Troitsa were attacked by an armed mob of 20 people in their apartment in Basel.
-The perpetrators broke the door to family's apartment, attacked the parents and children with tear gas and kidnapped the naked children while they were taking baths.
-Then the perpetrators fixed Oleg's hands and legs with scotch tape and started to strangle him.
-After they blocked Oleg, the father of kids, they attacked Natalia, the mother of kids, and horribly beat her with wood sticks.
-The attackers robbed Voina's laptops and hard drives with the artistic and science archives and iPads of kids.

-November 10, 2017, Voina published the video documentation of the violent crime against the leaders of the group Oleg Vorotnikov and Natalya Sokol, and their kids in Basel, Switzerland.
-The video shows an armed attack on the family of Vorotnikov and Sokol and the kidnapping of their kids by an armed group of the ‘Wasserstrasse’ organization, self-proclaimed Swiss human right activists.
+On March 20, 2016, Natalia Sokol, Oleg Vorotnikov, and their three children were attacked by an armed mob of 20 people in their apartment in Basel.
+The perpetrators broke the door to family's apartment, attacked the parents and children with tear gas and kidnapped the naked children while they were bathing.
+The perpetrators bound Vorotnikov's hands and legs with Scotch tape and strangled him.
+Following Oleg's assault, they attacked Sokol with wooden sticks.
+The attackers stole laptops belonging to Voina, including hard drives containing artistic and scientific archives, and iPads belonging to the children.
+On November 10, 2017, Voina published video documentation of the attack.
+The video shows an armed attack on the family and the kidnapping of their children by an armed group of the ‘Wasserstrasse’ organization, self-proclaimed Swiss human right activists.
 The video of the crime was confiscated by the police.

-The Basel prosecutor office opened a criminal case against Natalia Sokol and Oleg Vorotnikov for their attempts to attract attention of the media to what happened to family in Basel, Switzerland, March 20, 2016.
+The Basel prosecutor office opened a criminal case against Sokol and Vorotnikov for their attempts to attract media attention towards the attack.

-The official prosecution to identified perpetrators who attacked Voina family at March 20, 2016, are multiple kidnapping, deprivation of liberty, repeated attempts to endanger life, multiple coercion, physical assault, multiple attempts to inflict serious bodily injury, robbery, intentional appropriation of property, multiple material damage, violation of inviolability of home, trespassing, multiple violence and threat to authorities and officials public order disturbance.
+Prosecution identified the crimes committed against the family as follows: multiple counts of kidnapping, deprivation of liberty, repeated attempts to endanger life, multiple counts of coercion, physical assault, multiple counts of intent to inflict serious bodily injury, robbery, multiple counts of material damage, trespassing, multiple counts of violence and threat to authorities and officials, and disturbance of peace.

 Amnesty International acknowledged the xenophobic nature of the attack on family in Switzerland.

-Vorotnikov stated (in an interview with Radio Free Europe) that the family wanted to return Russia but worries about the fate of their three children prevented this.
+Vorotnikov stated in an interview with Radio Free Europe that the family wants to return Russia but worries about the fate of their three children.